-The tools of teaching and learning used are field visits, group studies, case studies, precedence studies, seminar presentations, book reviews and theme-based workshops.
+The tools of teaching and learning used are: field visits, group studies, case studies, precedence studies, seminar presentations, book reviews and theme based workshops.
 The design studios are interactive, where students develop their designs with the guidance of the permanent staff and resource persons.
 An average 12-16 hours of design studio are conducted per week totaling to 360 - 480 studio hours for the academic year.
 Time frames are set for each design project as per the design calendar for the year.
-At suitable intervals and at the end of the specified time frame, students present their design proposals at a series of interim reviews and a final review to a panel of design examiners drawn from the practice and academe for assessment.
-External reviewers appointed by BAS from the academe and practice assess the year and course end examinations.
+At suitable intervals and at the end of the specified time frame, students present their design proposals at a series of concept crits, interim crits and final review to panels of design critics drawn from the practice and academe for assessment.
+External reviewers appointed by BAS from the academe and practice assess the year and course end examinations